 5 physical buttons orchestrate the entire workings of the watch without the need for a touch display.
 The user interface is almost identical to that of the Suunto 9, the exception being the navigation towards Firstbeat stats on the watch.
 The buttons lack the punchy feel I get from other wearables and feel subdued at times.
 But, Suunto made up for it with haptic feedback with each press of the button.

 The back of the watch houses Valencell’s optical heart rate sensors, an indication of the continuing partnership with Suunto.
 This optical HR sensor will go on to provide the necessary readings to crunch Firstbeat measurements.

 On a side note, Valencell also provides biometric solutions to other companies you might know of.
 Such as Bose, Jabra, Scosche, Huawei, Sony and of course Suunto.

-The Suunto 5 is both audio and vibration enabled though the haptic feedback is on the softer side and can be easily missed.
+The Suunto 5 watch is both audio and vibration enabled though the haptic feedback is on the softer side and can be easily missed.